A film that goes Greek on us…

 Let’s talk about the guy responsible for the weird shit that’s going down – director John Glen (NOT the astronaut, who is spelled with two ‘n’s).
 Glen makes his directorial debut after being editor on three Bond films.
 And he is an awful director.
 He’s what the industry would call workmanlike, a veiled insult that means you’re not exactly phoning it in, but you’re pretty close to dialing the number.
 His action scenes are interesting, due to filmic techniques improving (minimal rear projection required; mounted cameras on moving vehicles; unique chase scenes), but his probable attitude of “we’ll-fix-it-in-the-edit” is responsible for the inconsistency of the performances, the vapid blocking and bad looping, and the decisions to go with Stupid rather than somber.
 And it doesn’t help that King Stupid, Richard Maibaum, is screenwriter, adapting a collection of Bond novellas by Ian Fleming, published 1960 (“adapting” in the loosest sense of the word).

 No M!
 Sadly, Bernard Lee (who played the head of MI6 in the previous 11 Bond films) died of cancer in January 1981.
 Producer Cubby Broccoli, out of respect, did not recast the role of M, but instead had two British toffs (Geoffrey Keen and James Villiers) assign Bond’s mission: retrieve the Polaris missile launcher (called ATAC, pronounced “ay-tac”) before their enemies do.
 Walter Gotell reprises his role as KGB Leader, who orders an unseen operative to get the launcher first.
-Bond throws a rose to Moneypenny (Lois Maxwell) before entering M’s office.
-(A farewell gesture?)
+Before entering M’s ex-office to meet the new toffs, Bond throws a rose to Moneypenny (Lois Maxwell) – a farewell gesture?

 Q (Desmond Llewelyn) takes up some slack for the missing M. From this movie forward, Llewelyn comes into his own as a comedic presence.
 Bond and Q work on the Identigraph to identify a henchie – a futuristic police sketch-artist computer program.
 (Today it looks as futuristic as Pac-Man.)
 Later, Q turns up masquerading as a priest.
 So Q is a field agent now?
 Who’s paying attention, as long as he’s chiding double-oh seven like a step-child?